bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Use Conservancy to get the job done: it's always here to to do Samba's boring work.

-# Why Samba Should Enforce More at Conservancy
+# Why Samba Should Enforce via Conservancy

 + BusyBox stands by itself right now.
      + Criticism of BusyBox acting alone has some moral validity.